Jixabon/Aviation-Altitudes/README.md

 Do you like the project or has hit helped you study and understand the topics around altitudes?
 Feel free to [Buy me a coffee!](https://ko-fi.com/jixabon)

-## Formulas used

-From what I could find these are the commonly used formulas, although my numbers aren't matching the results of apps like Foreflight and the Sportys E6B.
-So I'm not sure what formulas they use.
-If you have any suggestions for more accurate formulas, please send them my way.

-- ISA = 15 + (Alt / 1000) &times; 2
-- ISA Deviation = OAT - ISA
-- Temperature Error Correction (TEC) = 4 &times; (Alt / 1000) &times; ISADev
-- Pressure Correction (PresCorr)
-  - inHg: (29.92 - Baro) &times; 1000
-  - hPa: (Baro - 1013) &times; 30
-- Pressure Altitude = PresCorr + FieldElev
-- Density Altitude = PressureAlt + 120 &times; (OAT - ISA)
-- Absolute Altitude = TrueAlt - FieldAlt
-- True Altitude = IndicatedAlt + TEC

 ## Interface

 ### Fields

 Located at the very top of the screen or opened by the menu button.

-- Field Elevation `#fieldElev`
+- Elevation `#elevation`
   - The elevation of the airport
 - Pressure `#pressure`
   - The pressure at the surface level/airport (Also what should be set in the kollsman window/altimeter setting)
 - Surface OAT `#surfaceTemp`
   - The temperature observed at the surface or airport
+- Dew Point `#dewPoint`
+  - The dew point observed at the surface or airport
+- Indicated Altitude `#indicatedAlt`
+  - The altitude that shows on the aircraft's instruments
-- Planned Altitude `#plannedAlt`
+- True Altitude `#trueAlt`
-  - The altitude that you "intend" to fly
+  - The altitude that the aircraft is above mean sea level
 - Kollsman Setting `#kollsman`
   - This is the actual setting that shows in the altimeter instrument.
 Try setting it incorrectly and see what happens!
 - Outside Air Temperature `#oat`
-  - Temperature observed in the air by the plane's instruments
+  - Temperature observed in the air by the aircraft's instruments

+Note: Red text in a field indicates that it is a calculated value.

 ### Reset Button

 Resets all fields to their "default" values.

-### Altitude Info
+### Calculation Data

-Found at the top of the screen under the fields.
-Most in the list are self explanatory but some are a little odd.
+Can be shown via the "Show Data" button or hidden.
+Found at the top of the screen under the fields and shows various calculations.

-- Indicated Altitude: For the sake of this tool, this is the theoretical reading on the planes altimeter

 ### Altitude Rulers